Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Patio covers are fixed structures with solid roofs supported by posts.
 They don’t move, fold, or retract.
 Once installed, a patio cover becomes a permanent extension of your home – essentially an outdoor ceiling that handles whatever the weather throws at it.

 The construction is fundamentally different too.
-Patio covers typically involve engineered beams, proper footings, and roofing materials designed to shed water and handle snow loads.
+Patio covers use heavy-gauge aluminum beams, proper footings, and roofing built to shed water and shrug off our winter snow.
 They’re built to last decades, not seasons.

 Types of Awnings